All physiotherapists must have appropriate indemnity as a condition of their registration with the Health and Care Professions Council (HCPC).

 The scheme covers you for all your individual physiotherapy work:

-- for all activities within the scope of physiotherapy practice – there is no list of ‘included’ activities but the treatment of animals, some professional footballers, spinal injection therapy, and acupuncture when used for fertility treatment are excluded
+- for all activities within the scope of physiotherapy practice – there is no list of ‘included’ activities but the treatment of animals, some professional footballers, spinal injection therapy, nerve blocks and acupuncture when used for fertility treatment are excluded.

-- if you have more than one place or type of work – e.g. you mix NHS work with other work
+- if you have more than one place or type of work.

-- for 'return to practice' and student work experience placements
+- for 'return to practice', student practice placements and work experience arrangements.

-- undertaken in the UK, and allows you to work overseas (but not USA, Canada or Australia) for up to 180 days without needing extra insurance.
+- undertaken in the UK, and allows you to work overseas (but not in the USA, Canada or Australia) for up to 180 days without needing extra insurance.

 Terms, conditions and exclusions to the scheme apply.
 You must read the policy documents to understand what these are and whether they affect your work.
 If you need other types of insurance contact the CSP's insurance broker, James Hallam for advice.